 Dogs repeat behaviors that get rewarded.
 The moment your dog walks calmly by your side or keeps the leash slack, reward them with a treat or praise.
 This teaches them that staying close to you brings rewards, while pulling gets them nothing.

-5. Use Stop-and-Go or Red-Light/Green-Light Training
+Step 5: Use Stop-and-Go or Red-Light/Green-Light Training

 This method is one of the most effective ways to stop leash pulling.
 The idea is simple: